mitmath/18335/README.md

 **Lectures**: Monday/Wednesday 9:30am–11am in room 2-190

-**Office Hours:** TBD in room 2-239B.
+**Office Hours:** Monday/Wednesday 11am–12pm in room 2-239.

 **Contact:** schen636@mit.edu

 **Topics**: Advanced introduction to numerical linear algebra and related numerical methods.
-Topics include direct and iterative methods for linear systems, eigenvalue decompositions and QR/SVD factorizations, stability and accuracy of numerical algorithms, the IEEE floating-point standard, sparse and structured matrices, and linear algebra software.
-Other topics may include memory hierarchies and the impact of caches on algorithms, nonlinear optimization, numerical integration, FFTs, and sensitivity analysis.
+Topics include direct and iterative methods for linear systems, eigenvalue decompositions and QR/SVD factorizations, stability and accuracy of numerical algorithms, the IEEE floating-point standard.
+Other topics may include nonlinear optimization, numerical integration, and FFTs.
 Problem sets will involve use of [Julia](http://julialang.org/), a Matlab-like environment (little or no prior experience required; you will learn as you go).

 Launch a Julia environment in the cloud: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mitmath/binder-env/main?urlpath=git-pull%3Frepo%3Dhttps%253A%252F%252Fgithub.com%252Fmitmath%252F18335%26urlpath%3Dtree%252F18335%252F%26branch%3Dmaster)